 Table 3.
 MRAMS methane instantaneous and steady-state release scenarios for inside and outside Gale crater release locations at Ls 90º and Ls 270º.
 All the methane abundances were sampled at MSL landing site except for the steady state methane release inside of Gale crater, that was sampled at release location (~1 grid point west from the rover).

 2.3.1.
 Instantaneous methane release scenarios

 The goal of instantaneous in time methane release experiments is to quantify how different air masses within and outside the crater mix.
-The amount of mixing can be diagnosed by looking at the fraction of tracer mixing ratioFor example, in Figure 7 100% of the tracers in the bottom (<200 m high) of the crater are tracer #1, because there has yet to be any mixing.
+The amount of mixing can be diagnosed by looking at the fraction of tracer mixing ratio.
+For example, in Figure 7 100% of the tracers in the bottom (<200 m high) of the crater are tracer #1, because there has yet to be any mixing.
 If at some later time it is found that 50% of the tracers in the bottom of the crater are tracer #1, then half of that original air mass has been mixed away.
 By looking at the fraction of other tracers, the amount of mixing with each of the different air masses can be determined.

 In these experiments, four tracers were strategically placed into the model after spin-up (1 sol) to diagnose the mixing of air inside and outside the crater both for Ls 90º and Ls 270º seasons.
 There were no additional sources (i.e. no flux) or sinks of tracers.
-Tracer #1 represents a hypothetical methane-enriched air mass near the surface (<200 m above the surface).
+Tracer #1 represents a hypothetical methane-enriched air mass near the surface| (<200 m above the surface).
 Tracer #2 is placed between 200 to 500 m above the surface inside Gale crater, tracer #3 from 500 to 2,000 m above the surface inside Gale crater, and tracer #4 everywhere else in the domain (outside and above Gale crater).

 In the instantaneous methane release inside of Gale crater experiment (Figure 7, left side), tracer #1 has an area of ~149 km2 and is located one grid point (less than 3 km) west from the MSL landing site in the north crater basin.